django-helpdesk/django-helpdesk/docs/webhooks.rst

 Webhooks are triggered through django signals.

-The two existing signals are:
+The two available signals are:
   - new_ticket_done
   - update_ticket_done

 You have the opportunity to listen to those in your project if you have post processing workflows outside of webhooks::

-  from helpdesk.signals import new_ticket_done, update_ticket_done
+  from django.dispatch import receiver from helpdesk.signals import new_ticket_done, update_ticket_done

   @receiver(new_ticket_done)